 Oil Dependency Facts

 There are 42 gallons in a standard barrel of oil and this is the foundation of what our vehicles use for fuel.
 The process is inefficient, however, as 19 gallons of gasoline come from one barrel of oil.
 This means that some vehicles on the road use one full barrel of oil every time they fill up their tank at the gas station.
+In 2014, Americans consumed about 375 million gallons of gasoline per day.
+This represented approximately 47% of total domestic petroleum consumption.

 - The United States uses about 400 million gallons of oil every day moving people in automobiles, goods on freight truck, air travel, railroads, and transit.